By Karen Darlow

-Before you start, get right down to the root of the matter and examine your lawn at close quarters.
-Can you see brown, dead-looking plant material at the base of the grass and on top of the soil?
+It helps to inspect the root cause of bad grass to understand why we scarify – the roots themselves.
+Get close to your lawn and look down at soil level.
+Can you see brown, dead-looking plant material at the base of the grass?
 If you can you're looking at thatch.
-Thatch inhibits air flow to the healthy grass and slows down the lawn’s drainage.
-So that’s what you’re aiming to improve when you scarify your lawn, by removing thatch and moss.
+Thatch inhibits air flow to the healthy grass and slows down the lawn’s drainage so.
+So that’s what you’re aiming to improve when you scarify your lawn, by removing thatch and we do this with a rake or scarifying machine.

-Read on for our top tips, then check out our guide to the best lawn mowers to help get your lawn in perfect condition this summer.
+Read on for our top tips to find out how to scarify your lawn (and what to use to do it), then check out our guide to the best lawn mowers to help get your garden in perfect condition this summer.

 How often should you scarify a lawn?

 Never scarify a recently planted lawn or newly laid turf, allow it to establish for at least a year.
-Established lawns should ideally be scarified once a year, or at least once every couple of years so that you can keep on top of the problem.
+Established lawns should ideally be scarified once a year, or at least once every couple of years so that you can keep on top of the problem and ensure your carefully planned lawn ideas are always looking their best.

 What time of year is best to scarify a lawn?